 I also have one final disclaimer — you should keep in mind that curtain rods aren’t included in the purchase.
 So, you should expect to spend another $30–$65 on top of the price of the curtains.

-Reviews of the Best Soundproof Room Divider Curtains
+The Best Soundproof Room Divider Curtains (Recommendations)

 At this point, even I am itching to get into the actual reviews.
 So, let’s see what we can expect from the best soundproof room divider curtains on the market.